ostracod/tractor/languageDocumentation/types.md

 * `addrT` is the type of an addressable item.
 Pointers may be created for addressable items.
 * `ramT` is the type of an item stored in RAM.
 RAM contains both the stack and the heap.
 * `fixedT` is the type of an item stored in the fixed data region.
 The fixed data region may be non-volatile on certain target platforms.
+* `defT` is the type of an item which is copied inline every time the item is referenced.
+Definitions are not stored in RAM or the fixed data region.

 ## Type Relationships